Apply for a birth certificate

 - Anyone can access an historical birth certificate (more than 100 years old).

-You'll need to supply basic information about the person whose certificate you want, and proof of your identity.
+You'll need to supply some information about the person whose certificate you want, and prove your identity.

 What you'll need